DigitalPacific/ci-toolbox/README.md

 # ci-toolbox

-This toolbox contains popular PHP utilites used to ensure stability for continuous integration.
+This toolbox contains popular PHP utilities used to ensure stability for continuous integration.

-Within this package you will find a rabbit.yaml file which is used to run all the included utilites.
+Within this package you will find a rabbit.yaml file which is used to run all the included utilities.
 Rabbit is an easy to install Python application [https://github.com/ouijan/rabbit](https://github.com/ouijan/rabbit).

 ## Install